 Why We Use Wrike As Our Client Management Solution

-Professionals need a way to manage their workload.
+Professionals need a client management solution to organize their workload.
 You can’t just keep everything listed in a Word doc.
 Well, you could, but it’s not very efficient.

-A work management tool will not only help you organize all the pieces of a client task in one place, but you can prioritize activities, set deadlines, create recurring tasks, manage projects, and track files and communication in one place so everyone is on the same page.
+A client management solution will not only help you organize all the pieces of a client task in one place, but you can prioritize activities, set deadlines, create recurring tasks, manage projects, and track files and keep all your clients information and communication in one place so everyone is on the same page.
 And that’s just the beginning.

 There are numerous options on the market that will help you organize your business and increase your efficiency.
 So which one should you choose?

 At Interrupt Media, we use Wrike.
-It is our preferred client management tool for a number of awesome reasons.
+It is our preferred client management software for a number of awesome reasons.

 1. Wrike UI is customizable